Game Show Congress: GSC 7

-The 2009 event featured a Contestant Workshop by Bev Pomerantz and presentation on the history of game shows by Tom Kennedy on November 14.
+The 2009 event featured a Contestant Workshop by Bev Pomerantz and a presentation on the history of game shows by Tom Kennedy on November 14.
 An awards reception was held on November 15 honoring Allen Ludden for the Bill Cullen Career Achievement award with Betty White accepting in his memory, and honoring Geoff Edwards with the Ralph Edwards Career Community Service Award.
-In addition Johnny Gilbert received the first Legendary Announcer award.
-Speakers included Bob Stewart, Tom Kennedy, and David Michaels; in addition Regis Philbin gave a taped tribute.
+In addition, Johnny Gilbert received the first Legendary Announcer award.
+Speakers included Bob Stewart, Tom Kennedy, and David Michaels; in addition, Regis Philbin gave a taped tribute.